US Open Favourites 2018 - Bookies' Favourites At Shinnecock Hills

 US Open Favourites 2018

-The US Open takes place at Shinnecock Hills this year for the fifth time, and, as ever, a stellar field of players will tee it up in search of the year’s second major including 2016 champion Dustin Johnson, Rory McIlroy and a certain Tiger Woods.
+The US Open takes place at Shinnecock Hills this year for the fifth time, and, as ever, a stellar field of players will tee it up in search of the year’s second major including 2016 champion and world number one Dustin Johnson, Rory McIlroy and a certain Tiger Woods.

+Check out who the GM Tipster is backing with his US Open betting tips.

 Here we look at the US Open favourites ahead of the tournament: